You are here

 The Attendee Networking Tool provided information on attendee backgrounds, areas of expertise, and business contact details to help attendees network and identify potential partners working in the bioeconomy.
 For questions about the tool, please contact BETONetworkingTool@energetics.com.

-Join us after Bioenergy 2016 for the Progress and Products from the Regional Feedstock Partnership Meeting
+Progress and Products from the Regional Feedstock Partnership Meeting

 RFP team leaders assembled to highlight the critical advances and valuable products resulting from this important partnership.
 The meeting was open to the public and held directly after Bioenergy 2016 at the Walter E. Washington Convention Center on July 14 from 1:00 p.m.–5:00 p.m.
 Eastern Time.